-It causes severe transfusion dependant anemia that develops at a few months of age (as HbF declines).
-Id adequately transfused, children will develop normally, but will develop secondary hemochromatosis and die of heart disease in their 20s.
-If not transfused, there is a stunted growth, bony changes, and high-output heart failure with death in infancy.
+It causes severe transfusion dependent anemia that develops at a few months of age (as HbF declines).
+If adequately transfused, children will develop normally, but will develop secondary hemochromatosis and die of heart disease in their 20s.
+If not transfused, there is a stunted growth, bony changes and high-output heart failure with death in infancy.

 Diagnosis of Thalassemia